 A community also gathers around one style of dance like Swing Out Manchester (https://swingoutmanchester.com).
 This one-stop site for information on classes and socials offers a range of styles related to Swing like Charleston, Balboa, collegiate shag, lindy hop, and blues dancing.
 Contributing to Manchester’s dance scene with this group since they encourage dancers to create and perform project all around town.

 Looking to be more involved?
 Contribute to make dance more available to all in a fun, friendly and safe atmosphere.
 People Dancing is an international organisation and membership body aimed at encouraging dance practice and providing peer learning opportunities across the United Kingdom.
 Anyone, artists, instructors, passionate aspiring performers, can become a member.

 Because dance can truly transform a community by bringing together, it should be available for people from all walks of life and ages.
 The Aim Sky High Company works across the Greater Manchester area, giving underprivileged children opportunities to pursue their dream of becoming dancers.
-Schools and youth clubs but also open dance schools near you in the region benefit from the company’s services.
+Schools and youth clubs but also open dance schools near me in the region benefit from the company’s services.

 For dance lessons across the pond in Leeds, check out our article.